X-PLUG/SocialBench/README.md

 </div>

+## News

+- [2024.08.12] SocialBench has been accepted to the ACL 2024 Findings.

 ## Introduction

 Large language models (LLMs) have advanced the development of role-playing agents that mimic diverse characters and human behaviors.
 While prior research has predominantly focused on enhancing the conversational capability, role-specific knowledge, and stylistic attributes of these agents, there has been a noticeable gap in assessing their social intelligence.

-In this work, we introduce **RoleInteract**, the first benchmark designed to evaluate the _sociality_ of role-playing agents, at both individual and group levels of social interactions.
+In this work, we introduce **SocialBench**, the first benchmark designed to evaluate the _sociality_ of role-playing agents, at both individual and group levels of social interactions.
-Some phenomenons are found ... as we dive into the society of role-playing conversational agents.
+As we dive into the society of role-playing conversational agents, we find that agents excelling in individual level does not imply their proficiency in group level.
+Moreover, the behavior of individuals may _drift_ as a result of the influence exerted by other agents within the group

 ## Evaluation Dimensions

-The evaluation dimensions of **RoleInteract** include:
+The evaluation dimensions of **SocialBench** include:
 - Individual Level
     - Self-Awareness on Role Description
         - Self-Awareness on Role Style (SA Style)